IzumiSy/chat-api-server/README.md

 ```bash
 $ bundle install
 ```
-You also need to install MongoDB and Redis in addition if not yet.
+You also need to install MongoDB and Memcached in addition if not yet.

 ### Edit .env
 ```bash